 Lindsay Des Rochers is the Manager of Visitor Services at RDBID.
 She is responsible for the planning and execution of a variety of downtown programming.

 “Working downtown gives me the opportunity to meet with all kinds of people.
 There is such a strong sense of community down here that you just don’t see in other parts of the city, and I love being a part of it!”

 Lindsay has Bachelor of Arts degree with a major in Women and Gender Studies from the University of Regina.
 She is passionate about community building and has worked with the community based initiative Canadian Roots Exchange as a Youth Reconciliation Leader.
 As a Youth Reconciliation Leader, Lindsay along with her peers, facilitated workshops focused on bridging the gap between Indigenous and non-Indigenous youth to schools across the city.
 Lindsay was also an executive member of the Women and Gender Studies Student Society where she was responsible for event planning and financials.

 Lindsay was born and raised in Qu’Appelle, SK, but has called Regina home for the last eleven years.
 In her spare time she enjoys reading, spending time with family and playing board games.

-Bonny Bodnar is the Administrative Coordinator at Regina Downtown.
+Bonny Bodnar is the Office Manager at Regina Downtown.
 She looks after the day-to-day administrative duties and provides support for the Regina Downtown team.